Friday, April 13, 2018 | 9:30AM – 4:30PM | Great Hall, Hart House, 7 Hart House Circle

-Praxis II provides Engineering Science students with an opportunity to refine and apply their engineering, design, and communication skills.
+Praxis II is a Year 1 course that allows Engineering Science students to refine and apply their engineering, design, and communication skills.
 The students are given a single challenge:

-Effect a legitimate and measurable improvement in the lived experience of a community in the Greater Toronto Area (GTA).
+Effect a verified and validated improvement in the lived experience of a community with directly accessible representation in the Greater Toronto Area (GTA).

-Focusing on the Greater Toronto Area allows the students to gain first-hand experience with the issues confronting the City and provides them with the opportunity to engage one-on-one with stakeholders, including City and community representatives.
+Focusing on the GTA allows students to gain first-hand experience with the issues confronting the City and to engage one-on-one with stakeholders, including City and community representatives.

-In the first phase of the course the class scours the GTA looking for communities with which to engage.
+In the first phase of the course, the class scours the GTA looking for communities with which to engage.
 In collaboration with their community they define an engineering opportunity and produce a Request for Proposal (RFP).
-Of the 72 RFPs that were developed in 2016, the following 10 were selected to proceed to the second phase of Praxis II:
+In 2018, of the 52 RFPs that were developed, 11 were selected to proceed to the second phase of Praxis II:

-In the second phase, between 4 and 8 teams compete to design engineering solutions for each RFP.
+In the second phase, four to eight teams compete to design engineering solutions for each RFP.
 This phase of the course culminates in the public Praxis II Showcase.
-During the Showcase, students share both their refined understanding of their opportunity and their proposed engineering designs to a wide audience through posters, prototypes and presentations.
+During the Showcase, students share their refined understanding of their opportunity and their proposed engineering designs with a wide audience through posters, prototypes and presentations.

-Past audience members include City Councillors, representatives from newspapers, radio, and television, as well as project stakeholders and materials suppliers.
+Past attendees include City Councillors, representatives from newspapers, radio, and television, as well as project stakeholders and materials suppliers.